asamy/ksm/ISSUE_TEMPLATE.md

 part, by using [x] where x is the number of the file here.

 REMOVE IF NOTHING PROVIDED.

+### Stack Trace

+Paste stack trace here if any.
+REMOVE IF NOTHING PROVIDED.

 ### Current Behavior